Our organization seeks to engage, educate, and empower youth to become agents of environmental and social change.

 Raincoast Conservation Foundation

 Raincoast is a not-for-profit research and public education organization that relies on the support of donors, sponsors, and volunteers.
 Comprised of a research-driven team of conservationists and scientists, the organization aims to protect the lands, waters and wildlife of coastal British Columbia.
 Protection of the habitats and resources of umbrella species is a primary focus, helping to ensure survival of all species and ecological processes that exist at different scales.
 They work in close partnership with scientists, First Nations, local communities and non-government organizations to build support for decisions that protect marine and rainforest habitat on BC’s coast.
-The Volunteer Outreach Coordinator can help connect youth to the organization’s various programs.
+Raincoast is always seeking youth volunteers - see their website under About/Get Involved.
 Youth interested in art can make connections to several artists that took up paintbrushes and carving tools in an effort to protect Canada’s fragile Raincoast.
 Raincoast has also hosted unique opportunities to youth – including providing the chance for a young student to participate in gathering scientific data on their research vessel.
 Find out more at: www.raincoast.org

 Pacific Wild is a non-profit organization working to protect wildlife and their habitat on British Columbia’s North and Central Coast.
 Their work involves cutting-edge research, education and outreach, and focuses on implementing solution-based conservation strategies.
 It mobilizes a concerned global citizenry to achieve large-scale wildlife protection, and to ensure that biodiversity protection is at the forefront of land and marine use decisions.
 The organization supports innovative research, public education, community outreach and awareness to achieve the goal of lasting environmental protection in the lands and waters of the Great Bear Rainforest.
 Pacific Wild helps to provide a conduit for engagement in conservation issues by facilitating the writing of letters to newspaper editors and to politicians, so that concerns regarding the issues facing Canada's Pacific coast can be relayed by the general public and by youth.
-Find out more at: www.pacificwild.org
+See Pacific Wild’s Great Bear Rainforest IMAX trailer and find out more at: www.pacificwild.org

 Canadian Parks and Wilderness Society (CPAWS)

 CPAWS is Canada’s voice for wilderness with a vision to protect at least half of our country’s public land and water, and to ensure that our parks are managed to protect the nature within them.
 As a national charity with 13 chapters, 60,000 supporters and hundreds of volunteers, CPAWS works collaboratively with governments, local communities, industry and indigenous peoples to protect Canada’s amazing natural places.
-The Community Engagement Coordinator can help connect youth to the organization’s various programs.
+The Provincial Ocean and Coastal Coordinator can help connect youth to the organization’s various programs and volunteer opportunities are available.
 Find out more at: www.cpaws.org

 Stanley Park Ecology Society